Disclaimer: This post is sponsored by PSECU, a Pennsylvania-based credit union.

 Employees follow the example of management when it comes to prioritizing tasks, and managers who encourage wellness in both word and deed reap the rewards of healthier team members. employees also worry about how they are perceived, and incentives for wellness go a long way.
 If it is in your budget, consider solutions such as offering 30 minutes of paid time to exercise for all employees.

 While many corporate fitness programs focus on physical health, stress over financial matters also injures employee productivity.
-Obviously, employers should offer wages commiserate with their employees’ abilities and experience.
+Employers should offer wages commiserate with their employees’ abilities and experience.
 However, simply having a big enough paycheck isn’t enough to ward off financial insecurity.

 Employers do well when they partner with financial experts to host seminars educating employees about proper money management.
 Such seminars can educate employees on anything from saving for retirement to proper credit management.